nosana-ci/workshop/assignments/HackSC/README.md

 In the notebook, you'll:

-- Load and preprocess your dataset.
+- Load and preprocess your dataset
-- Configure model parameters for fine-tuning.
+- Configure model parameters for fine-tuning
-- Use Nosana's GPUs to accelerate the inferencing process
+- Use Nosana's GPUs to accelerate the LoRA fine-tuning process

-## Usage

-- **Generate Self-Portraits:**
-  - Upload a photo or use your webcam to capture an image.
-  - Click on "Generate" to create a personalized self-portrait.
+- Generate your own finetuned model to create custom themed images

 ## Troubleshooting

-- **Common Issues:**
-  - *Jupyter Notebook won't start:* Ensure Nosana CLI is installed and configured correctly.
-  - *Module not found errors:* Double-check that all dependencies are installed.
 - **Getting Help:**
-  - Open an issue on this repository.
-  - Reach us at our [HackSC x Nosana Telegram Group](https://t.me/nosana_hacksc)
+  - Reach us at the [HackSC x Nosana Discord Channel](https://discord.com/channels/1298818387484610571/1303604638573924424)

 ## Acknowledgments